slowernews/wisdom-tldr/chapters/chapter_3_action.md

 <!--
 > *'Invention, strictly speaking, is little more than a new combination of those images which have been previously gathered and deposited in the memory; nothing can come from nothing.' -- Sir Joshua Reynolds*
--->
+- (kk) Anything real begins with the fiction of what could be.
+Imagination is therefore the most potent force in the universe, and a skill you can get better at.
+It’s the one skill in life that benefits from ignoring what everyone else knows.
+> *'Everything is hard before it is easy.
+The day before something is a breakthrough, it’s a stupid idea.' -- Kevin Kelly* -->

 > *'The secret to creativity is knowing how to hide your sources.' -- Albert Einstein*